hontiverome/decryptor/README.md

 # Decryptor

-Assignment to make a code that is able to decrypt the tex
+Assignment to make a code that is able to decrypt the encrypted text

 # Text include:
  #### If letter is *, change to a